Heikowi/HWIFileDownload/README.md

 The demo app shows a sample setup and integration of HWIFileDownload.

-The app __download store__ is implemented with the custom class `DownloadStore`.
+The app __download store__ is implemented with the custom class `DemoDownloadStore`.

-The app delegate of the demo app holds an instance of the `DownloadStore` and an instance of the `HWIFileDownloader`.
+The app delegate of the demo app holds an instance of the `DemoDownloadStore` and an instance of the `HWIFileDownloader`.

 ## Workflows and Scenarios